Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Introduction

-\textbf{This paper} provides a novel mathematical generalization of the SB to model non-conservative systems and develops near-linear time algorithms to realize the framework.
-We build on the geometric perspective of the SB, which casts it as a flow governed by Hamiltonian dynamics on the Wasserstein probability space (Sec.~\ref{sec:preliminaries}).
+\textbf{This paper} overcomes both the energy-preserving limitation and the iterative optimization schemes of existing SB approaches by formulating a novel geometric generalization of the SB to model non-conservative systems and by proposing a \uline{near-linear time} solver.
+Specifically, we build on the geometric perspective of the SB, which casts it as a flow governed by Hamiltonian dynamics on the Wasserstein probability space (Sec.~\ref{sec:preliminaries}).
 Extending the Hamiltonian system to a contact Hamiltonian~\citep{zadrathesis}, we propose a more general energy-varying formulation of the SB problem: \textbf{The Non-Conservative Generalized SB} (NCGSB, Sec.~\ref{sec:ncsb}).
 To make computations tractable, we introduce the \textbf{Contact Wasserstein Geodesic} (CWG), which solves the NCGSB problem by casting it as a geodesic computation, reshaping its cost functional into a Riemannian metric whose induced distance is minimized.
 Discretizing the geodesic leads to geodesic segments that match standard residual blocks.
 We show how this leads to an efficient solver that avoids outer iteration loops and achieves near-linear complexity in both dimensionality and batch size.
-Additionally, our approach allows for metric modulation, enabling guided generation tailored to the task’s specifications (Sec.~\ref{sec:cwg}).
-We demonstrate our approach on benchmarks and tasks such as LiDAR manifold navigation, molecular dynamics predictions, and image-based reconstruction of systems such as sea-surface temperature and robotic pick-and-place (Sec.~\ref{sec:results}). \looseness-1
+Additionally, our approach allows for guided generation, steering the learned process via a task-dependent loss, which in our geometric framework corresponds to modulating the Riemannian metric (Sec.~\ref{sec:cwg}).
+We demonstrate our approach on benchmarks and tasks such as LiDAR manifold navigation, molecular dynamics predictions, unpaired images matching, image-based reconstruction of systems such as sea-surface temperature and robotic pick-and-place tasks (Sec.~\ref{sec:results}). \looseness-1

-\begin{mdframed}[hidealllines=true,backgroundcolor=blue!5,innerleftmargin=.2cm, innerrightmargin=.2cm, roundcorner=5pt] In summary, \textbf{we contribute}: (1) a novel non-conservative formulation of the Schrödinger Bridge problem that models a wider range of real-world physical stochastic processes; (2) the introduction of the Contact Wasserstein Geodesic (CWG) framework, a general geometric solver compatible with all Schrödinger Bridge variants, enabling efficient and scalable computation; (3) a guided generation methodology based on the modulation of the metric associated with CWG. \looseness-1 \end{mdframed}
+\begin{mdframed}[hidealllines=true,backgroundcolor=blue!5,innerleftmargin=.2cm, innerrightmargin=.2cm, roundcorner=5pt] In summary, \textbf{we contribute}: (1) A novel non-conservative formulation of the Schrödinger Bridge problem that models a wider range of real-world physical stochastic processes by building on geometric flows governed by contact Hamiltonian dynamics; (2) The introduction of the Contact Wasserstein Geodesic (CWG) framework, a general geometric solver compatible with all Schrödinger Bridge variants, enabling fast and scalable computation; (3) a guided generation method for steering the bridge learned by CWG according to new task specifications. \looseness-1 \end{mdframed}